What are rating scales in ADHD?

-Rating scales are an essential part of the full assessment process for attention-deficit hyperactivity disorder (ADHD).1-4 Rating scales vary in format and scope, recognising the need for multidisciplinary input on a patient’s condition and symptomatology, as addressed in guidelines for ADHD.1-4 For any specific requirement, particular rating scales will have associated strengths and limitations.
+Rating scales are an essential part of the full assessment process for attention-deficit hyperactivity disorder (ADHD) or hyperkinetic disorder (HKD).1-5 Rating scales vary in format and scope, recognising the need for multidisciplinary input on an individual’s condition and symptomatology, as addressed in guidelines for ADHD.1-5

 Key variable components of ADHD rating scales include:

-- Specificity – ADHD-specific scales that rate symptoms include the ADHD Rating Scale V (ADHD-RS-V)5 for children and the Adult ADHD Self-Report Scale for adults.6 Standardised rating scales enable clinicians to evaluate multiple aspects of well-being and compare these results with specific clinical subgroups, the general population, or both.
+- Specificity – ADHD-specific scales that rate symptoms include the ADHD Rating Scale V (ADHD-RS-V)6 for children and the Adult ADHD Self-Report Scale for adults.7 Standardised rating scales enable clinicians to evaluate multiple aspects of well-being and to compare these results with specific clinical subgroups, the general population, or both.

 - Assessment measures – these include8: